Pulicchio di Gravina: Origin and evolution

 Another hypothesis is that it might be a "collapse doline", i.e. a doline generated due to the collapse of the ceiling of a pre-existing cave.
 Even if it is assumed that the origin of the doline was caused by the collapse of a cave, the initial size of it would have been so small that in any case it is necessary to introduce karst action (rainwater) in order to explain the origin of the doline.

 Afforestation

 As shown on the photo published by Carmelo Colamonico (1917), Pulicchio di Gravina originally did not have any trees inside.
-In the 1950s, a forest has been established.
+In the 1950s, a forest was established.